engineertree5/tree5_treehouse/docs/book.md

 > One can argue every sale is a confession of error, and the shorter the time you've held the stock, the greater the error in buying it. -Thomas Phelps

 Chapter 2 focused on success stories from investors who were able to buy right and sit tight.
+Buying and holding a stock sounds simple until you try it.
+The stories that were discussed highlighted the hard part of holding but also the rewarding.
+But the stories were more so reflections, so I chalk 'em all as hindsight being 20/20.
+Everything looks good when you talk about the past.

+> know what you own and then really own it, as you would a rental property.
+Then go about your life without all the baggage and worry that comes from sweating over the data-today or month-to-month to month value of your portfolio.

-The stories were nice but I chalk all that up as hindsight.
-Everything looks good when you talk about the past in the future.
-Chapter 3 was certainly better than 2.
-This chapter covered the coffee-can portfolio.
-This is an investing strategy where you place stock(s) in a "coffee-can" and don't touch it.
+Chapter 3 sparked more excitement for me than chapter 2.
+3 covered the different kinds of coffee-can portfolios and a few 100-bagger use-cases.
+The coffee-can portfolio is an investing strategy where you place stock(s) in a "coffee-can" and don't touch it for an extended period.
 The idea here is to protect you against yourself -- from the emotions and volatility that make you buy or sell at the wrong times.
-A few examples followed of a successful mutual, MIT, that held had an average holding period of 27 years!
+A few examples of successful coffee-can portfolios followed.
+An example that I found interesting was of a successful mutual fund, MIT, that held had an average holding period of 27 years!
 MIT also went on to outperform the stock market.
-Overtime your best bet is to bet on the overall stock market.
+Buy right and sit tight, right?
+Over time, your best bet is to bet on the overall stock market.
 The book goes to point out

+> You must pick a compelling story and you must use money you can afford to lose because you must be willing to risk it all.
+ALL OF IT.